Short and focused

 Site topics

-Site toolbox talks should connect the planned sequence to the live site, especially where lifting, access, weather or other trades affect the work.
+Tie the planned sequence to the live site, especially where lifting, access, weather or other trades are in play.

-Cover sequence, bracing, temporary supports, bolt-up, hold points, drawings, supervisor checks and not changing the method without review.
+Bracing, temporary supports, bolt-up, hold points, the drawings, and not changing the erection sequence on the hoof without a review.

-Cover wind limits, rain, ice, visibility, mud, ground bearing, lighting and who decides when the job should pause.
+Vehicle routes, unloading, banksman, load stability.
+Plus wind limits, ice, visibility, ground bearing, and who calls it when the job should pause.

 Risk areas

-Permit checks, combustible materials, screens, extinguishers, fire watch, hidden voids and final area checks.
+Permit, combustibles, screens, extinguishers, fire watch, hidden voids and the final area check.

-Awkward steel, sharp edges, team lifts, mechanical aids, pinch points, route planning and avoiding rushed moves.
+Awkward steel, sharp edges, team lifts, mechanical aids, pinch points, and not rushing the move because the crane's waiting.

-Guarding, emergency stops, isolation, lock-off, maintenance, defects, training and machine-specific safe use.
+Guarding, emergency stops, isolation, maintenance, defects and machine-specific safe use.
+Plus hand-arm vibration from grinding and cutting: duration, tool condition, reporting tingling early.

-First aid, fire response, emergency contacts, muster points, rescue arrangements, stop-work triggers and reporting routes.
+First aid, fire response, muster points, stop-work triggers, and reporting near-misses without anyone getting a bollocking for it.

 Example structure

-Name the topic, the job, the work area and why the team is being briefed now.
+Name the topic, the job, the area, and why you're briefing it now.

-Explain the practical controls, who is responsible for them and what the team should do if the control is missing or not working.
+What's in place, who owns it, and what to do if the control's missing or not working.

-Confirm PPE, RPE, tools, access equipment, machinery, lifting accessories or fire equipment checks that apply before work starts.
+PPE, RPE, tools, access equipment, lifting gear or fire kit to check before you start.

-Cover site rules, permits, nearby trades, access routes, welfare, emergency contacts and any local restrictions.
+Site rules, permits, nearby trades, access, welfare, emergency contacts, any local restriction.

 RAMS link

-Start with the current RAMS pack so the briefing reflects the agreed hazards, controls, PPE, COSHH, equipment and method steps.
+Start from the live pack so the talk matches the agreed hazards, controls, PPE, COSHH, equipment and method, not a half-remembered version.

-If the work area, people, equipment, access, material, permit or method changes, the briefing may need to pause while the RAMS are reviewed.
+If the area, people, kit, access, material, permit or method has moved, pause the talk and get the RAMS looked at before carrying on.

 Fabora RAMS

-Saved company details, customers, sites, contacts and repeat job information make it easier to start from controlled RAMS content rather than old copied files.
+Company details, customers, sites, contacts and repeat job info live in one place, so briefings come off controlled RAMS rather than an old copied file.

 Running the talk